 Types of Drill Bits

-A drill is one of the handiest additions to the home tool box and is essential in just about any project, whether it's a quick decor DIY to a major room upgrade or building addition.
+A drill is one of the handiest additions to the home tool box and is essential in just about any project, whether it's a quick decor DIY, a major room upgrade or building addition.
 But a good drill is useless without the correct drill bits for the job.
-This handy guide helps you make sense of the different options in drill bits and ensure you will buy the right single bit or drill bit set to get your project off the ground.
+This handy guide helps you make sense of the different options in drill bits and ensures you will buy the right single bit or drill bit set to get your project off the ground.

 Drill bit sizes refer to their diameter.
 For most home projects, a drill bit set that ranges from 1/16-inch to ¼-inch drill bits will be a good start.